DataDog/integrations-core/postfix/README.md

    instances:
      ## @param directory - string - optional - default: /var/spool/postfix
      ## Path to the postfix directory.
-The directory parameter is required if `postqueue: false` is set.
+The directory option is required if `postqueue: false` is set.
 For more
      ## information, please refer to the following link: https://docs.datadoghq.com/integrations/postfix/#using-sudo
      #
      - directory: /var/spool/postfix